 I recently ate chicken and dumplings and was inspired to cook a different type of bread on top of soup.
 I thought about it a bit, and decided that garlic knots would be great as the topper.
 But what soup?
 At first I was leaning towards Italian wedding, but I decided to add some tomato paste to give it a red sauce vibe that would really match with the knots.
 The meatballs were actually really helpful to hold the knots at the surface of the soup as it cooked, and the steam from the soup helped them rise and get tender and airy as they cooked.
 I loved this soup, it came out way better than I expected, and who doesn’t love to have 3 garlic knots with dinner?

+Before and after baking!
+The knots rise quite a bit in the oven.
+It’s fun to see the difference.
 After they come out of the oven they are puffy, golden brown, and delicious.
-I brushed them one more time with the garlic butter but hey that’s just me.
+I brushed them one more time with the garlic butter!

 The large amount of parmesan cheese in this soup really made it amazing.
 Being able to use your spoon to break into the bread and eat it as one bite with a meatball was the real game changer.

 So much warm comforting goodness in one bowl!

 Twists on meatball parm soup with garlic knots